rainlanguage/specs/dotrain.md

 excel".
 The former is a statement about broad technical aptitude and the second is a statement about a specific skillset.

+#### No-tooling

+While Rainlang has a design goal to be simply and visually readable and writeable in entirety by a relatively (to assembly/Solidity) non technical user, .rain documents DO NOT have that goal.

+.rain files explicitly import/reference metadata for tooling such as information about how every word in an interpreter moves a stack at runtime.
+The default state for an empty .rain file already contains too much information for human comprehension the moment it binds to a DISpair.

+The goals of .rain documents are intented as stated _to allow tooling to exist_, whether a classic IDE, or some more specialised interface.

+Notably the details of how to produce and manage hashes of imports (discussed below) are never going to be produced by hand by a human.

+Similarly the composition of Rainlang fragments into a Rainlang document involves several steps that cannot be done mentally by a human:

+- Checking hashes
+- Name bindings and namespaces
+- Expansion of fragments into a document
+- Applying metadata such as opmeta to the final document to build a deployable artifact

+Rainlang has the goal that bytecode syntax can be recovered to a legible document from the DISpair alone but this doesn't mean the original .rain document tree is recoverable directly from deployed binary.

+However, it SHOULD be trivial for an author (or anyone else) to provide:

+- Deployed expression
+- DISpair
+- A single hash

+And unambiguously find full metadata that can be recovered to a .rain document.

+Of course, tooling will be needed to perform that recovery.

 ## Encoding

 For humans to write code they need a medium in which to write the code in.